-Vote for your favorite among this year’s category winners (Annuals, Perennial, and Best of the Rest)
+Vote for your favorite among this year’s new variety introductions (Annuals, Perennials, Edibles and Best of the Rest)

-Voting is now open for Greenhouse Grower’s 2014 Reader’s Choice Award!
+Voting is now open for Greenhouse Grower’s 2015 Readers’ Choice Award!

-Its time for you, our readers, to decide which variety is picked as the best new introduction in 2014.
-Breeders and plant introducers have entered their best varieties by category and the winners will advance as finalists to face off to win the Readers’ Choice.
-Categories are Annuals, Perennials and the Best of the Rest.
-Finalists will be announced in late June, and the Readers’ Choice winner will be announced July 14 at our Evening of Excellence event at Cultivate’14 in Columbus, Ohio.
+It’s time for you, our readers, to decide which variety is picked as the best new introduction in 2015.
+Breeders and plant introducers have entered their best varieties by category, and the winners will advance as finalists to face off to win the Readers’ Choice Award.
+Categories are Annuals, Perennials, Edibles and the Best of the Rest.
+Finalists will be announced in June, and the Readers’ Choice winner will be announced July 13 at Greenhouse Growers’ prestigious Evening of Excellence reception at Cultivate’15 in Columbus, Ohio.

 The voting schedule is as follows:

-Be sure to scroll all the way to the bottom of this page to view photos and descriptions of all the contenders in the final competition of the 3 category winners.
+Be sure to scroll all the way to the bottom of this page to view photos and descriptions of all four contenders in the annuals category.
 One vote per person, please.

 More About The Medal Of Excellence Awards